ShakeefAhmedRakin/WebDevelopment-JhankarMahbub-Notes/6_JavaScriptES6_API/about.md

 - **Class, objects, inheritance, prototyping**: Classes are blueprints for creating objects with shared properties and methods.
 Inheritance allows one class to inherit properties/methods from another.
 Prototyping is a mechanism where objects can share properties through their prototypes.

+- **Scopes**: Scopes define the accessibility and visibility of variables in different parts of your code.
+JavaScript has function scope and block scope (introduced with `let` and `const`), where variables defined within a scope are accessible only within that scope unless nested scopes are involved.

+- **Callback**: A callback is a function passed as an argument to another function.
+It's used to ensure that a particular code block executes only after a certain operation or task is completed.

+- **Closure**: A closure is a function that remembers and accesses variables from its outer (enclosing) scope even after that scope has finished executing.
+This allows for maintaining state across function calls.

+- **Encapsulation**: Encapsulation is a principle of wrapping data (variables) and the methods that operate on the data into a single unit (object or class).
+This helps in hiding implementation details and controlling access to the data.

+- **Truthy and Falsy**: JavaScript treats values in Boolean contexts (like conditionals) as either "truthy" (evaluates to `true`) or "falsy" (evaluates to `false`).
+Falsy values include `false`, `0`, `""`, `null`, `undefined`, and `NaN`.
+Everything else is considered truthy.

 - **API usage in JavaScript**: APIs (Application Programming Interfaces) are sets of rules for interacting with software components.
 In JavaScript, APIs are used to communicate with external services, libraries, or platforms.

 - **HTTP methods (GET, POST, PATCH, DELETE, PUT)**: These are HTTP request methods used to interact with resources on a server. `GET` retrieves data, `POST` sends data to create, `PATCH` updates parts, `DELETE` removes, `PUT` updates entire resources.